clenga/Xaio-Soil-Moisture-Monitor-ESPHome/README.md

 # ESPHome Configs

-Personal ESPHome device configuration for Xaio Soil Moisture Monitor.
+- Personal ESPHome device configuration for Xaio Soil Moisture Monitor.
 I found the stock firmware to be too basic and generic.
-If you have issues getting the xaio esp32-c6 to accept the new firmware, try flashing the same firmware back to back a couple times.
-Im not exactly sure why this device has been problematic when trying to flash a new revision of the firmware.
-Even though esphome web states "successful", the device gets stuck and doesnt produce any logs.
-When this happens I'll simply hold the boot button while pluggin in the USB cable, continue holding the button all the way until the firmware actually starts flashing.
-Then when the circle starts forming on the esphome web flash screen, only then will I release the boot button.
-You can kind-of tell when it flashes correctly because the amount of time to flash is like 3 to 7 seconds slower than the failed attempt, and the logs will start producing in the terminal right after successful flash.
+- I think something in the yaml prior to version 3.5 was causing issues during the flashing procedure so I suggest not using those.
+- This yaml file is a mix of the stock code from seed studio, revisions from myself, and also some fixes and/or suggestions from claude.
+If that bothers you then feel free not to use the code.

 ## Devices

 ### XIAO Soil Moisture Monitor
-**File:** `soil-moisture-monitor-v2.yaml`
+**File:** `soil-moisture-monitor-v3.5.yaml`
 **Hardware:** Seeed Studio XIAO Soil Moisture Sensor (XIAO ESP32-C6)
 **Firmware:** v3.x (ESPHome 2026.5.1)